Last Updated on: 6th October 2023, 11:54 am

-A brumating tortoise still needs to breathe but requires less air than normal.
+A brumating tortoise still needs to breathe but requires less air than usual.
 Wild tortoises bury themselves deep in the ground, where oxygen levels are low.

 There are two ways to give oxygen to a tortoise.
 You can open the fridge’s door, which should be done at least 3 times a week, for about 1-2 minutes.

 Alternatively, you can install an aquarium air pump.
 For an average-sized fridge, use a pump that can move 200 liters of air per hour.

 Never leave a brumating tortoise unattended for long periods, even with an air pump.
 A power outage can lead to a lack of oxygen inside the tortoise’s fridge.

 Check The Tortoise’s Health

 Handle the tortoise to check its weight at least once a month during brumation.
 Tortoises lose about 1% of their mass per month of brumation.

 For this reason, tortoises rarely brumate for more than 12 weeks.
 If the tortoise loses over 1% of its body weight, bring it out of brumation.

 Check if the tortoise has urinated.
 If it has, this means that it’s dehydrated.
 In this situation, wake it up but don’t put it back into brumation.

 How Long Do I Brumate A Tortoise?

 The length of the brumation depends on the tortoise species.

 For example, the Jackson Ratio is used for spur-thighed and Hermann’s tortoises, while the McIntyre Ratio is used for horsefield tortoises.

 Small tortoises brumate for 8-10 weeks, while large tortoises do so for up to 16 weeks.

 Waking The Tortoise

 When the tortoise has finished brumating, remove it from the fridge and place it near a heat source.
 A basking lamp or UV lamp is ideal.

 This area should be isolated and free from loud noises and foot traffic.
 Now, allow the tortoise to slowly wake itself up, which will take 2-3 hours.

 Once the tortoise begins stirring, provide it with water.
 If it seems awake enough, bathe it in a shallow pool of lukewarm water (less than neck height).